gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 ---

-Let is now see why the name resolution is not as obvious as it might seem to be…
+Let us now look at the name resolution and why it is not as obvious as it might seem to be…

 > What happens if an inner block introduces the same name as an outer block?